jamesthompson02/devops-notes/Docker/docker-notes.md

 Assume you’re in a directory where inside is a folder called ‘python-folder’.

-An example of a terminal command which would bind a mount would be:  docker run -it —mount type=bind,src=$(“pwd”)/python-folder,dst=/code python bash
+An example of a terminal command which would bind a mount would be:docker run -it —mount type=bind,src=$(“pwd”)/python-folder,dst=/code python bash

 docker run -it —mount type=bind,src=$(“pwd”)/python-folder,dst=/code -w /code python bash => the -w /code starts the new terminal in the code folder - not the root folder.